 The article “Check your truth conditions!
 Clarifying the relationship between theories of causation and social science methods for causal inference”, co-authored with Christina Zuber, is forthcoming with Sociological Methods & Research.
 The accepted preprint can be accessed on my publications webpage.
 Here is the replication material.

-Working paper on the relationship between crisp ses, fuzzy sets and consistency in Qualitative Comparative Analysis
+Updated working paper on relationship between crisp ses, fuzzy sets and consistency in QCA

 I have written a working paper on the relationship between the choice of crisp and fuzzy sets and the consequences for finding a consistent set relation.
-Contrary to a commonly held view (I think it is a commonly held view), fuzzy sets do not necessarily make it less likely to find a consistent set relation.
+Contrary to a commonly held view (I think it is a commonly held view), consistency values are not necessarily more conservative for fuzzy sets than crisp sets.